-Column 1 Column 2 Column 3 Provisions Commencement Date/Details 2.
+Commencement information Column 1 Column 2 Column 3 Provisions Commencement Date/Details 2.
 Schedule 1 A day or days to be fixed by Proclamation.
 However, if the provisions do not commence within the period of 6 months beginning on the day this Act receives the Royal Assent, they commence on the day after the end of that period.
+Note: This table relates only to the provisions of this Ac to deal with any later amendments of this Act. t as originally enacted.
+It will not be amended

 (2) Any information in column 3 of the table is not part of this Act.
-Information may be inserted in this column, or information in it may be edited, in any published version of this Act.
+Information may be inserted in this column, or information in it may be edited, in any published version of